mafojaner/mafojaner/README.md

 ## About Me

-I'm a Computer Science student from South Africa passionate about:
+I'm a Computer Science student passionate about:

 - Software Development
 - Web Development